Hands On Google Social Search SEO Techniques for Getting Personal

 Also their business model is to make money of personalized ads that match your interests, demographic, living standard or even religion and skin color!

 First off Google localizes your results based on where you live or rather where you search from.
 For example I will see ads from Germany because I use Google.com from Germany.

 It doesn’t matter that I choose English as my search, browser and operating system languages.
 Google tracks your IP and show you local results in local languages based on it.

 Everybody who is logged in into one of the manifold Google services will notice personal search results sooner or later.
 Logged out users won’t benefit from these added results.

-They will only see localized results and ads from “their” country and area even in case they choose to use Google in English or on Google.com
+You will only see localized results and ads from “your” country and area even in case you choose to use Google in English or on Google.com!